jtitra/field-workshops/aaa-se-workshop-template/README.md

 ## Harness Tracks
-> **assets**
+- **assets**
-> - This is where any track specific assets go.
+   - This is where any track specific assets go.
 Refer to the IaCM workshop as an example.

-> **instruqt-track**
+- **instruqt-track**
-> - `01-logging-into-your-harness-sandbox-account`
+  - `01-logging-into-your-harness-sandbox-account`
->   - Every workshop should start with this track.
+    - Every workshop should start with this track.
 You should not need to change anything about it.
->   - The workshop provisions a user in Keycloak and then leverages JIT to create the user in Harness the first time they login.
+    - The workshop provisions a user in Keycloak and then leverages JIT to create the user in Harness the first time they login.
->   - The `check-sandbox` script will verify that the user has actually logged in prior to allowing them to continue.
+    - The `check-sandbox` script will verify that the user has actually logged in prior to allowing them to continue.
-> - `02-lab1-your-lab-name-here`
+  - `02-lab1-your-lab-name-here`
->   - Rename this folder to match the name of your first lab.
+    - Rename this folder to match the name of your first lab.
->   - Now that the user exists in Harness, the `setup-sandbox` script will assign admin permissions to the Harness project we've created for the user.
+    - Now that the user exists in Harness, the `setup-sandbox` script will assign admin permissions to the Harness project we've created for the user.
->   - Do <span style="color: red;">NOT</span> modify this script.
+    - 🟥 Do NOT modify this script.

 # Use the structure below when creating the track readme.